 Beginning January 1, 2001, the Commission for Continuing Lawyer Compentency (CCLC) approved self-study as a method of satisfying the annual Mandatory Continuing Legal Education (MCLE) requirement (up to 6 CLE hours per year) for all active members of the State Bar of Georgia.

-Approved Self-Study CLE formats include live CLE activities presented via video or audio; replays of live CLE activities; on-line computer CLE activities, CD-ROM and DVD interactive CLE activities; Telephone CLE activities and written correspondence CLE courses.
+Approved Self-Study CLE formats include live CLE activities presented via video or audio; replays of live CLE activities; on-line computer CLE activities; Telephone CLE activities and written correspondence CLE courses.

-All Online and DVD Rentals are reported as "Self-Study" CLE Hours.
+All online courses are reported as "Self-Study" CLE Hours.

 Examples of Non-Approved formats include reading cases and advance sheets, legal research, internet chat groups, observations of trial and jury duty.
 However, these activities are encouraged by CCLC.